Steve-Jeong/MERN/README.md

 # MERN Stack Docker
 ===================

-### 1. Create api folder and make initial Dockerfile in the api folder
+### API-1.
+Create api directory and make initial Dockerfile in the api directory
 1) Dockerfile
    ```Dockerfile
       FROM node:20.5.1-bookworm-slim